autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-Nix can provide a virtual environment through the `nix-shell` command and the `shell.nix` file.
+nix can provide a virtual environment through the `nix-shell` command and the `shell.nix` file.

-Install Nix using [these instructions](https://nixos.org/manual/nix/stable/quick-start) and then run:
+install Nix using [these instructions](https://nixos.org/manual/nix/stable/quick-start) and then run:

 ```shell